-Originally published as a reflection on scripture readings for the liturgical Feast of the Exaltation, victory, and triumph of the Holy Cross (Numbers 21:4b-9; Phillip 2:6-11; John 3:13-17), this post brings out the connection of the feast with the anniversary of the terrorist act of September 11.
+This post is a reflection on scripture readings for the liturgical Feast of the Exaltation, victory, and triumph of the Holy Cross (Numbers 21:4b-9; Phillipiana 2:6-11; John 3:13-17).
+This post brings out the connection of the feast with the anniversary of the terrorist act of September 11.
 9/11 is observed around the world in honor of the 3,000 victims of terrorism in New York, Washington, and Pennsylvania.

 For a podcast on this topic of 9/11 or September 11, listen to Twin Tower Terrorism and the power of the cross.